 In September 2020, IRLI launched a new programme with local partner Children’s Dignity Forum (CDF) on investigating and prosecuting child sexual abuse.
 In Tanzania, more than 1 in 4 girls, and more than 1 in 7 boys experience some form of sexual violence before they reach the age of 18.
 Despite this, there is an underreporting of CSA and an inability of Tanzanian authorities to effectively investigate such matters.
 Ireland’s own history of dealing with CSA - initial underreporting followed by waves of prosecutions in the 1990s - has provided Irish criminal justice institutions with the expertise in how these types of proceedings ought to be conducted.
 IRLI hopes to harness these skills, and with the assistance of CDF, apply them to the Tanzanian context.

-A community awareness session held by CDF in the
+A community awareness session held by CDF at a school in 2021

 CDF already have a proven track record of advocating for the human rights of children at risk in Tanzania, including for children affected by child marriage and female genital mutilation.
 As such, they have developed the relevant expertise in dealing with child victims, as well as having already forged strong networks with relevant stakeholders in Tanzania.
 IRLI will work with CDF to develop CSA-specific training-materials, and deliver trainings to criminal justice institutions in Tanzania, as well as to social welfare officers and doctors.

 For more information on CDF, please consult their social media pages: